Zakir Husain: Early life and family

 Husain was born in Hyderabad in 1897 and was of Afridi Pashtun descent, his forefathers having settled in the town of Qaimganj in the Farrukhabad district of modern Uttar Pradesh.
 His father, Fida Husain Khan, moved to the Deccan and established a successful legal career in Hyderabad where he settled in 1892.
 Husain was the third of seven sons of Fida Khan and Naznin Begum.
 He was homeschooled in the Quran, Persian and Urdu and is thought that he had his primary school education at the Sultan Bazaar school in Hyderabad.
 Following his father's death in 1907 Husain's family shifted back to Qaimganj and he was enrolled at the Islamia High School in Etawah.
 Husain's mother and several members of his extended family died in a plague epidemic in 1911.

 Having matriculated in 1913, he joined the Muhammadan Anglo-Oriental College at Aligarh and later, in preparation for a medical degree, at the Lucknow Christian College enrolling for a Bachelor of Science degree.
 A bout of illness led to him having to discontinue his studies and a year later he rejoined the college at Aligarh.
 Husain graduated in 1918 with philosophy, English literature and economics.
 He was elected vice president of the college's students' union and won prizes for his debating skills.
 Husain pursued the disciplines of law and economics for his post-graduate studies.
 Having obtained his master's degree in 1920, he was appointed as a lecturer at the college.

-In 1915, while still pursuing his graduation, Husain married Shahjahan Begum with whom he had two daughters, Sayeeda Khan and Safia Rahman.
-Safia married Zil-ur-Rahman, a professor of physics at the Aligarh Muslim University while Sayeeda married Khurshed Alam Khan who served as a Union Minister and Governor.
+In 1915, while still pursuing his graduation, Husain married Shahjahan Begum with whom he had two daughters, Saeeda Khurshid and Safia Rahman.
+Safia married Zil-ur-Rahman, a professor of physics at the Aligarh Muslim University while Saeeda married Khurshed Alam Khan who served as a Union Minister and Governor.
 Their son Salman Khurshid became India's External Affairs Minister in 2012.

 Of Husain's six brothers, Yusuf Husain became a historian and a winner of the Sahitya Akademi Award who served as Pro Vice-Chancellor of the Aligarh Muslim University.
 Mahmud Husain was closely associated with the Pakistan Movement, becoming Minister of Education in the Government of Pakistan and Vice-Chancellor at Dhaka and Karachi Universities.
 His nephew, General Rahimuddin Khan went on to become Pakistan's Chairman Joint Chiefs of Staff Committee and later Governor of Balochistan and Sindh.
 Masud Husain, the nephew from his eldest brother, became Professor Emeritus in Social Sciences at the Aligarh Muslim University and later Vice Chancellor of Jamia Millia Islamia.